phsantosjr/python-algorithms/README.md

 ##### Three-Way Set Disjointness #####

 The three-way set disjointness problem is to determine if the intersection of the three sequences is empty, namely, that there is no element

+##### Caesar Cipher #####

+In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.

 ### Big Omega Notation ###